 The Live Music Scene in Mumbai

-Since its inception in 2007, Blue Frog has been the premier live music venue in the city being the first to introduce the live music scene to Mumbai with an impressive line-up of local and international artists.
+Anti-social is a premier live music venue in the city and has an impressive line-up of local and international artists.
 It has become an integral part of the Nightlife in Mumbai.
 Jazz, pop, electronic music to blues, it has covered everything.
 Hard Rock Cafe is another such spot located in Lower Parel, close to Blue Frog famous for its live music.
 Razzberry Rhinoceros, after a four-year-long hiatus, has made a comeback and has soon caught up and made its way to be the best live music venue in the city with regular live rock, blues, and electronic music; this beautiful place attracts both local and tourists for an evening of some scintillating music.

 Mumbai’s Dance Floors: Nightlife in Mumbai